gwax/www-gwax/posts/2006/09/ye-olde-cowboy.rst

 :tags: adventures

-This morning I woke up early to join some 3Ls in hitting up a costume shope and going to the Minnesota Renaissance Faire.
+This morning I woke up early to join some 3Ls in hitting up a costume shoppe and going to the Minnesota Renaissance Faire.
 I should note that the costumes we were looking for were not D&D geek style tights, we were looking for giant foam cowboy hats.
-We proceeeded to spend the day wandering around the Faire dressed as charicatures of cowboys, being heckled and getting funny looks.
+We proceeded to spend the day wandering around the Faire dressed as caricatures of cowboys, being heckled and getting funny looks.
 We attended a couple of comedy shows and ended up being the butt of the vast majority of the audience targeted jokes.
 Basically, we were wandering around making fun of